The Best Twice-Baked Potatoes Recipe

 • Bacon: Use crumbled, cooked bacon or bacon bits.
 Alternatively, omit the bacon for a vegetarian-friendly version of Twice-Baked Potatoes.

-• Season the potatoes well.
+1. Season and Bake Potatoes.
 Before baking the potatoes brush them with oil and season with salt and pepper.
 This will make every bite of the twice-baked potatoes, including the potato skins, super flavorful and irresistibly good.
+Once seasoned, bake until fork-tender.

-• Use a cookie scoop to remove the flesh of the potatoes.
-While you can use a spoon to remove the flesh of the potatoes, I find that using a small cookie scoop works really well and makes it easier to leave a border around the potato skins.
+While you can use a spoon to remove the flesh of the potatoes, I find that using a small cookie scoop makes the process easier and helps to keep the potato skin intact.

-• Bake the potato skins prior to stuffing.
+1. Return Potato Skins to Oven.
 After removing the flesh from the potatoes, return the potato skins back to the oven.
 This will allow the potato skins to crisp up and add a nice textural contrast to the creamy filling.

 Make-Ahead Directions